IIIF/api/source/api/auth/0.9/index.md

 ### 1.4.
 Security

 The purpose of this specification to support access-control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _SHOULD_ use [HTTP over TLS][rfc-2818], commonly known as HTTPS, for all communication.
-All references to HTTP should be read assuming the use of HTTP over TLS.
-See also the [Implementation Notes][a-implementation-notes].
+Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
+All references to HTTP in this specification should be read assuming the use of HTTPS.
+See also the [Implementation Notes][implementation-notes].

 ## 2. Authentication Services